Leigh Barton, Churchstow, Kingsbridge, TQ7

 Garage with generous parking,

-Outstanding landscaped gardens with feature lake, was a medieval fish pond, kitchen garden, land bordered by stream.
-In all 11 acres.
+Outstanding landscaped gardens with feature lake, was a medieval fish pond, greenhouse.

 Post the dissolution Leigh Barton became a farm gradually sinking into obscurity, until the late 20th Century.